Campionnn/ADFK/README.md

 ## Settings
 Make sure the following are true for all accounts
 ### Roblox
+* Experience Language is set to English
+* The following settings should be set automatically, but please set them manually if it fails
-* Fullscreen is enabled and automatically opens in fullscreen
+  * Fullscreen is enabled
   * Chat is closed
+  * Shift Lock Switch is disabled
   * Camera Mode is set to "Default (Classic)"
+  * Movement Mode is set to "Default (Keyboard)"
   * UI Navigation Toggle is enabled
   * Graphics settings are set to the lowest
-* Language is set to English
+  * Sensitivity is set to lowest (0.2)

 ### Anime Defenders
 * Skill VFX is disabled